tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive-shipment-event.md

 * `countryCodeIso`: country code

 ## Shipment meta information
-* `lastUpdatedAt`: local date and time at which the shipment was last updated in Tradecloud.
+* `lastUpdatedAt`: local date and time at which the shipment was last updated in Tradecloud
 * `supplierErpMeta` the supplier's ERP meta information about this shipment
   * `despatchAdviceErpIssueDateTime`: local date and time at which the despatch advice of this shipment was issued in the supplier's ERP system

 ## Message meta information

 * `messageId`: the Tradecloud identifier of this message.
-* `source`: includes meta information about the source of this message
+* `source`: includes meta information about the source of this message:

   * `traceId`: the Tradecloud trace identifier of this message.
 All related messages in a flow will have the same tradeId.
   * `userId`: the Tradecloud user identifier which triggered the first message in a flow